 "Shelly, what's wrong?"
 I heard my father say behind me.

 I nearly ran to the men's room, a grim fluorescent place, and sat in one of the stalls.
-A speaker on the wall barked that Pelagro was still strong.
+A speaker on the wall barked Pelagro was still strong.
 Ghost Dancer trailed by two lengths.
 Katie's Flag in third.
 My insides were coming out.

 The guy in the next stall—an old man, it sounded like—was moaning.
 "Jesus, Mary and Joseph," he said.
 "Jesus, Mary."
-When the speaker said that number thirteen, Pimpernel Joe, was overtaking Katie's Flag, the sounds from the next stall changed to a low hiss.
+When the speaker said number 13, Pimpernel Joe, was overtaking Katie's Flag, the sounds from the next stall changed to a low hiss.
 "C'mon Joe.
 C'mon Joey.
 For Papa.
 Goddammit!"

 Under the stall I saw the rumpled bottoms of gray trousers.